RoseLeBlood/MiniThread/README.md

 - [ ] uxTaskGetStackHighWaterMark add to task class
   - [ ]  get stackpointer and other things
 - [ ] task Local Storage

-### New Value Added
+- [ ] Optional:
-+ In Timers, add OnStop / OnStart / mutex sync with these methods?
+  - [ ] In Timers, add OnStop / OnStart / mutex sync with these methods?
-+ Priority queues
+  - [ ] Priority queues
-+ Tick Hooks - option to round robin hooks, one per tick

 ## ChangeLog